The Best Cenotes in Riviera Maya – An Essential Guide

 The entrance fee is only 120 MXN and you can spend there all day, swimming and jumping.

-In order to make the best of it, it’s advisable to avoid Saturdays and Sundays as it’s going to be crowded.
+Insider tip: in order to make the best of it, it’s advisable to avoid Saturdays and Sundays as it’s going to be crowded.

-Cenote Eden (o Jardin del Eden) is one of my favorite in the area, although I normally find cave cenotes more appealing, Cenote Eden is quite fascinating too.
+Cenote Eden (o Jardin del Eden) is one of my favorite cenotes in the area, although I normally find cave cenotes more appealing, Cenote Eden is quite fascinating too.

 It’s a huge round body of water surrounded by lush generous vegetation.
 You can see the beautifully shaped rocks emerging from the deep bottom through the emerald crystalline water.